 “Beyond the individual, direct mitigations, DMV culture around OMV has already changed substantially,” the agency’s review said.
 “The realization of how we were not applying the necessary rigor to this critical process, and the course correction, has been swift, significant and embedded throughout the organization from the front line to the executive level.
 This work is among the most important things DMV does—to keep the highest degree of accuracy of voter registration records and the trust of Oregonians.”

-State Treasurer Tobias Read, a Democrat who is the likely next secretary of state, says he’d like to see a more rigorous approach to voter registration, including the elections division affirmatively checking registrations that come from DMV, rather than simply accepting them.
+State Treasurer Tobias Read, a Democrat who is likely to be elected the next secretary of state, says he’d like to see a more rigorous approach to voter registration, including the Elections Division affirmatively checking registrations that come from DMV, rather than simply accepting them.

 “Every data entry system has errors,” Read says.
 “That’s why people review their credit card statements and bank accounts.
 It’s hard to understand how anyone could be careless enough to administer a crucial policy like Motor Voter—a major success for Oregon—without strong, reliable controls to prevent and find errors that could damage the program’s credibility.”